nuspell/nuspell/docs/nuspell.1.md

     print only correct words or lines
   - `-L`:
     lines mode
+  - `-S`:
+    use Unicode text segmentation to extract words
   - `-U`:
     do not suggest, increases performance
   - `-h, --help`: